toby-fotherby/sagemaker-mme-with-djl/README.md

 What different and new with this content is:
-* there is more of an emphasis on providing a variety of working examples to help you more easily translate your use case to this solution
+* There is more of an emphasis on providing a variety of working examples to help you more easily translate your use case to this solution
-* this demontrates having simultaneous use of different model classes (Scikit-learn and Setfit)
+* This demontrates having simultaneous use of different model classes (Scikit-learn and Setfit)
-* the working examples work, while the code example referenced by the original blogpost no longer works due the container and python library version updates.
+* The working examples work, while the code example referenced by the original blogpost no longer works due the container and python library version updates.

 As noted in the original article: With this architecture, a software as a service (SaaS) business can break